abiola20890/bsf-nutrifeed-backend/READme.md

 ## 👥 Author

 **BSF-Nutrifeed Backend**
-Developed by Ibilola Abiola from the Otondo Team | DSHub In alignment with UN SDG 3 — Good Health and Well-being
+Developed by Ibilola Abiola In alignment with UN SDG 3 — Good Health and Well-being